annabojkova/annabojkova/README.md

 - 👋 Hi, I’m @annabojkova
 - 👀 I’m interested in ...
-Web development and coding
+Web development, photo and video editing and coding
 - 🌱 I’m currently learning ...
 Coding and 3D modeling
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...